-4.3.6 Additional facts in determining payments rates

-Identify and describe any additional facts that the Lead Agency considered in determining its payment rates ensure equal access.
+4.3.6 Identify and describe any additional facts that the Lead Agency considered in determining its payment rates ensure equal access.
 If applicable, provide a description of how any additional health and safety costs, because of the COVID-19 pandemic are included in rate setting.
-DHS/DFD has steadily increased infant rates from 2018 to 2021.
-Rates increased by close to 70 percent from \$724 per month to \$1,224 and for all the other age groups rates increased by 50 percent.